 Becoming parents is bliss.
 Parenting is a challenging phase, but we all cherish it.
 Parenting is an essential factor that affects the development of early psychopathology.
-It is a sensitive thing, and harsh discipline during parenting can lead to behavioral problems in children.
-What if you’re parenting with a mental health problem?
+Harsh discipline during parenting can lead to behavioural problems in children.
+What if you're parenting with a mental health problem?
 Being parents with a mental health problem can be tricky.
-But with the proper help and support, you can manage your parenting phase and mental health.
+However, with the proper help and support, you can manage your parenting phase and mental health.

-Being parents, you face challenges, but you may face additional difficulties if you have a mental health problem.
+Being a parent is challenging, and the difficulty gets amplified if you have a mental health condition.
 Mental health problems vary in terms of how critical they are and how they are affecting you.
 You might require continuous extra support, or there are a few days when you need more help.
-It depends on how severe your mental health is.
+It depends on how severe your mental health condition is.
 Along with mental health issues, some unpleasant events like money problems or a relationship breakdown can add an extra dose of stress in life.
 Such stressful situations make things more challenging for a parent.

 If you are not mentally fit, you may find it challenging to do simple parenting tasks.
 For example:

-If you feel low because of depression, it will become challenging to fulfill your children’s basic needs like water, food, warm bed sheets, etc.
+1. If you feel low because of depression, it will become challenging to fulfil your children's basic needs like water, food, warm bedsheets, etc.

 Did you know that the mental health of children is directly connected with parents' mental health?
 As per the recent study, one out of 14 children, aged between 1-17 years, whose parents reported poor mental health, had poor general health, mental, emotional, or developmental disability, adverse childhood experiences.